gdt050579/AppCUI-rs/docs/chapter-3/layout/absolute_position.md

 ## Visual representation

-Let's consider that we want to position a control with its top-left corner the coordonates (8,5) and the size of 18 characters width and 6 characters hight.
+Let's consider that we want to position a control with its top-left corner the coordonates **(8,5)** and the size of **18 characters width** and **6 characters hight**.
 We can create the layout for this control using three methods as follows:

 <table>